graphite-project/graphite-web/docs/tools.rst

 `carbon-c-relay`_
   Enhanced C implementation of Carbon relay, aggregator and rewriter.

+`carbon-proxy`_
+  Relay metrics to a carbon daemon, using kafka as middleware.
+Payload windowing, transformation, duplication, or other custom functions.

 `carbon-relay-ng`_
   Fast carbon relay+aggregator with admin interfaces for making changes online - production ready.